This post may contain affiliate links. Please read our disclosure policy.

 • 2 tbsp cilantro, chopped

-• 3 scallions, chopped greens only (save the white and light green parts for later)
+• 3 scallions, dark green tops only, chopped, white and light green parts reserved

 • tamari, to taste